 \section{Acknowledgements}

+The authors would like to appreciate Professor Yoshio Tsutsumi for having continued to provide deep insight into the study of KDNLS and other nonlinear dispersive equations.
+They also thank the anonymous referees for their helpful suggestions.
 N. Kishimoto was supported in part by KAKENHI Grant-in-Aid for Scientific Research (C) JP20K03678 funded by the Japan Society for the Promotion of Science(JSPS).
 K. Lee was supported in part by RS-2025-00514043 and RS-2024-00463260, the National Research Foundation of Korea(NRF) grant funded by the Korea government (MSIT) and (MOE), respectively.